Battle of Predeal Pass: Aftermath

 The XXXIX Corps was stalled in the Predeal region, reporting that it could see no way in which the enemy position in the pass would fall soon.
 The Romanian defense in this section of the front was brilliant, and by the first days of November the Central Powers had not advanced more than 4 miles across the Romanian border.
 Thus, as an attempt to break through into the Wallachian Plain, the Central Powers operations in the Predeal sector had proved a failure.
 Semi-official German sources admitted that "the Rumanian defends his country with unsparing energy".

 In order for Falkenhyan to win a complete victory at the earliest possible moment, it was necessary to force the passes in the center of the Carpathian arc.
-Namely, the passes between Törcsvár/Bran and Buzău.
+Namely, the Rucăr–Bran Pass and the Buzău Pass.
 If that had been achieved and the railway between Buzău and Ploiești seized, Romania would have been split in two, with Wallachia separated from Moldavia.
 The Romanian 1st Army and much of the 2nd Army would have been cut off.
 Thus, the Romanians ultimately averted the worst possible results.